Skip to main content

 ASCIA is continuously working on responsible consumption of resources, and examples include:

-• Reuse of all office furniture purchased in 2013, in the 2019 office move.
+• Reuse of all office furniture purchased in 2013, in the 2019 office move and the 2024 office expansion.

 • Minimal use of printing, with increased use of VPN and cloud based software.